top of page

 So here we have an example of a dæmon operating in the story quite differently to the way the golden monkey, or Stelmaria or Pantalaimon do, and it is in fact the most typical way for dæmons to operate: actually kind of a minor note.
 Not a character in their own right, not a particularly telling character-totem for their human.
 Like, I guess I get some clue on Ma Costa from her dæmon's form, that she's fierce, free and sharp-eyed.
 If she had, for example, a cat dæmon I suppose I'd have a slightly different impression of her.
 But it's a character-informing decision on the level of costuming.
 A helpful visual clue as to someone's personality and their world but something that should feel integrated and natural as its first duty.

 As so often the TV show went unimaginatively literal.
 The book says 'hawk' so the TV show gave her (and Tony Costa) a very 'generic' hawk, a mid-sized brown bird occasionally seen.
-I'd be thinking of how I can tie the idea of a hawk more firmly to Ma Costa's look and world, and I'd choose a kestrel.
+I'd be thinking of how I could tie the idea of a hawk more firmly to Ma Costa's look and world, and I'd choose a kestrel.
 It's a survivor that thrives in the margins of society.
 But it's not really the symbolic connections I'm thinking of, it's the aesthetic.
 Kestrels are small, with a touch of both the elegant and the scrappy, and they're colourful.
 They'd fit right into a Gyptian aesthetic while also adhering to the general principle of keeping dæmons feeling small, and not too exotic or grand.

 I would have Ma Costa's daemon animated to echo her personality, in contrast to the personality-free symbol of Stelmaria, or the animalistic menace of the golden monkey who counterpoints Mrs. Coulter's poise.
 And not either like the full character treatment of Hester (who I'll be coming to shortly) but giving the dæmon a sense of sharing the good-natured humour of Ma Costa, beak often open in laughter, wryly chiding Pantalaimon etc. I'd do the same sort of thing with Sophonax, though I didn't mention it there, have her echo her human's basic manner in her movements.
 Use these dæmons to reinforce the sense of their humans' personalities and echo their behaviour and attitudes.